 const locals and parameters

-Of course this doesn’t apply to pointers or references to const things, where it remains important.
+Of course, this doesn’t apply to pointers or references to const things.

 Language or engine features